treemorse/calorie-app/README.md

-# Calorie Counter Application
+# Calorie Counting Mobile App

 ## Abstract

-The Calorie Counter Application is designed to help users easily estimate the caloric content of their meals by analyzing food photographs.
+The Calorie Counting Mobile App is designed to help users easily estimate the caloric content of their meals by analyzing food photographs.
 In today's health-conscious society, monitoring caloric intake is more important than ever.
 This app aims to provide a convenient and accurate tool for dietary tracking, helping users make informed decisions about their nutrition.

 The application uses machine learning to recognize various food items in a photo and an algorithm to estimate their volume and weight.
 Users can capture or upload images, and the app will provide detailed nutritional information.
-This report outlines the objectives, research, system requirements, implementation details, and results of the project, providing a comprehensive overview of the development and functionality of the Calorie Counter Application.
+This report outlines the objectives, research, system requirements, implementation details, and results of the project, providing a comprehensive overview of the development and functionality of the app.

 ## Table of Contents
 1. [Introduction](#introduction)